 Video lessons, articles, interactive exercises, and discussion forums are all ways to increase student engagement and ensure that a variety of learning modalities are placed into consideration.
 When students are using technology in a predetermined way that keeps them challenged, they should not be bored but rather engaged.
 The more interactive you can make your online curriculum, the better!

-Foster communication and collaboration:
+Foster Communication and Collaboration:

 One particular way to increase student engagement is to provide plenty of opportunities for communication and collaboration among your students.
 Online programs and online content have so many benefits, yet when used exclusively, they can have particular drawbacks, namely student isolation.